Aortic valve disease

-If you have a heart murmur, your doctor may recommend that you visit a cardiologist.
+If you have a heart murmur, your doctor may recommend that you visit a cardiologist or have a test called an echocardiogram (ultrasound of the heart).
 If you develop any symptoms that may suggest aortic valve disease, see your doctor.

 Your heart has four valves that keep blood flowing in the correct direction.
 These valves include the mitral valve, tricuspid valve, pulmonary valve and aortic valve.
 Each valve has flaps (cusps or leaflets) that open and close once during each heartbeat.
 Sometimes, the valves don't open or close properly, disrupting the blood flow through your heart and potentially impairing the ability to pump blood to your body.

 In aortic valve disease, the aortic valve between the lower left heart chamber (left ventricle) and the main artery that delivers blood from the heart to the body (aorta) doesn't work properly.
 It may not be closing properly, which causes blood to leak backward to the left ventricle (regurgitation), or the valve may be narrowed (stenosis).

 Aortic valve disease may be caused by a heart defect present at birth (congenital).
 It can also be caused by other conditions, including age-related changes to the heart, infections, high blood pressure or injury to the heart.

 A normal heart has two upper and two lower chambers.
 The upper chambers — the right and left atria — receive incoming blood.
 The lower chambers — the right and left ventricles — pump blood out of your heart.
 The heart valves, which keep blood flowing in the right direction, are gates at the chamber openings (for the tricuspid and mitral valves) and exits (for the pulmonary and aortic valves).